International Commercial Arbitration has been the natural method of solving cross-border trade disputes since the end of the last century.

 Request an international arbitration

-To start an international arbitration process with CAM Santiago, we recommend using the Request for the Start of International Commercial Arbitration.
+To start an international arbitration process with CAM Santiago, we recommend the use of the following forms:Download arbitration request (Espanish version) Download additional party form (Espanish version)

 Para iniciar un arbitraje comercial internacional en el CAM Santiago, te invitamos a completar la información requerida en nuestro formulario online.